KatKentr/MoviePlatform/README.md

 # MoviePlatform API :clapper:

-A REST API for a movie streaming platform built with Quarkus.
+A REST API for a simple movie streaming platform built with Quarkus.
 Connection to PostgreSQL database.
-Users can select movies, which are available in the platform.
-Users can register, follow other users, add and manage movies in their collections as well as rate and leave a review for a movie.
+Users can register, authenticated users can follow other users, add and manage movies in their collections as well as rate and leave a review for a movie.

 ## Run in dev mode: